The Best HTPC Graphics Cards of 2017

 An HTPC is Still the Best Portable Media Device

-In 2016 there's a plethora of ways you can watch your favorite media on all of your favorite devices.
+In 2017 there are a plethora of ways you can watch your favorite media on all of your favorite devices.
 In my own house I have a Chromecast, a laptop to stream video to my TV, a Roku 4 and Roku streaming stick, and many other options.

 That being said there's really only one device that I end up using for all of my favorite programming and that's my home theater PC.
 It's big enough to store all of my favorite series, movies, pictures, and capable of playing all of my favorite video games.

 If I want to play a console game, I just plug in a USB compatible remote.
 Something like an old 360 remote works perfectly.
 If I want to play with a mouse and keyboard, I have all the options in the world to choose from.

 Not only are these games playable all from one device, they're also generally cheaper on PC.
 What's more is that I can use free services like Steam and Origin and avoid fees from memberships like Playstation Plus and Xbox Live.

 For internet, there's a direct connection which takes out some of the buffering and staggering issues I have with some of my other devices.

 If you're like me and ready to consolidate most of your entertainment to a box like this one, here's a look at some of the graphics cards that will do a great job.

 10 Good Graphics Cards for Your Home Theater PC (2017 Version)

 I've updated this article throughout the years and gone from a large number of recommendations to now only a few.